whiteSHADOW1234/FinalProject/README.md

 + Player who gets two points first is the winner
 + Two buttons(restart & quit), a GIF and the winner will be shown on the end scene
 ### Description:
-First run this project on your device which had finish setting up the environment and you will probably see two buttons on the start screen.
-##### After pushing the Setting button:
-You will enter the setting mode and you could change the playing music's volume.
-##### After pushing the Game start button:

 There is one ball which pops up and bounce between the up and down edges of game window and paddles.

-Players should move the paddles by pressing W/S(up/down) keys to avoid the ball touches the edge behind them.
+Players should move the paddles by pressing *W/S*(up/down) keys to avoid the ball touches the edge behind them.

 Every time the ball touches one's paddle, the energy bar of one's side will be added.